plee07/RPS/README.md

 **4) Each class (including a Player class) should have methods associated with it and be instantiated as an object (as opposed to a singleton or an interface).**

 All methods are associated with a class.
-The GameManager is the primary class running the game, the main method will only call GameManager.game(), which will use various helper methods to run the game.
+The GameManager is the primary class running the game, the main method will intantiate a GameManager object and call the game() method, which will use various helper methods to run the game.

 **5) Use public, private, and static variables, methods, and members within each class appropriately.**